-If we accept your extra payment, we will invest it in the fund or funds you have chosen by placing extra units in your plan.
-We will use the price of units on the day we receive your payment and all the documents we need.
-Currently, we use 100% of each single payment you make to add units to your plan.
-However, the percentage of any single payments that we invest may change in the future.
+Assuming we accept your extra payment, we will invest it in the fund you have chosen.
+We will place units in your investment from your chosen fund.
+We will use the unit price of the fund on the day we receive your payment and all the documents we need.
+Your fund value will increase by the amount of your extra investment multiplied by the allocation percentage that we will tell you about at the time